Frequently Asked Questions

 Milorganite is composed of heat-dried microbes that have digested the organic material in wastewater.
-Milorganite is manufactured by the Milwaukee Metropolitan Sewerage District.
-The District captures waste water from the metropolitan Milwaukee area, including local industries such as MillerCoors.
-This water is then treated with microbes to digest nutrients that are found in it.
-Cleaned water is then returned to Lake Michigan.
-The resulting microbes are then dried, becoming Milorganite fertilizers.
-The Milorganite program is one of the world’s largest recycling efforts.
+It's manufactured by the Milwaukee Metropolitan Sewerage District, which captures waste water from the metropolitan Milwaukee area and uses naturally occurring microbes to digest the nutrients.
+After the organic matter has been consumed, the cleaned water is returned to Lake Michigan and the resulting material is dried and marketed as Milorganite.

 Where can I buy Milorganite?

-Homeowners can find Milorganite at most lawn and garden stores across the country (it is America's #1 organic nitrogen fertilizer).
-Our store locator can help find a store near you.
-Retailers and Landscape Professionals can get Milorganite from our extensive distributor network, often the same supplier for your other lawn and garden or turf equipment.
+Milorganite is available at most lawn and garden stores across the country.
+Our store locator can help you find a store near you.
+Retailers, landscape, and golf professionals can get Milorganite from our extensive distributor network, which is often the same supplier for other lawn and garden products they purchase.